 Fatality rates in Vancouver are low compared to other peer cities, but there is still room for improvement.

-To reach zero traffic related fatalities and injuries, we are:
+To reach zero traffic related fatalities and serious injuries, we are:

 - Evaluating hospital and ambulance injury data to understand traffic related serious injuries and make decisions based on that data